AGRINFO AGRINFO logo

 What is changing and why?

-The European Union (EU) is discussing changes to the maximum residue levels (MRLs) for imazalil as summarised in Table 1.
+The European Union (EU) is proposing changes to the maximum residue levels (MRLs) for imazalil as summarised in Table 1.

 Actions